 What do I need to start framing?

-So, you’d like to start picture framing?
-Perhaps you want to try framing before you start investing in lots of machinery and equipment?
-Maybe you just fancy picture framing as a hobby or you want to frame you own art or photography?
+What do I need to start framing?
+Perhaps you want to try framing before you invest in a lot of machinery and equipment?
+Maybe you just fancy picture framing as a hobby, or you want to frame your own art or photography?

 What equipment do I need to start picture framing?